Joe Sambito: Post career

-Following his retirement, Sambito became a players counselor and representative.
-Some of his clients have included Andy Pettitte, Ryan Klesko, Jeff D'Amico and Morgan Ensberg.
+Following his retirement, Sambito became a players agent and representative.
+Some of his clients have included Andy Pettitte, Ryan Klesko, Jeff D'Amico, John Rocker, Morgan Ensberg, and Paul Goldschmidt.

-Sambito currently resides in Irvine, California.

 On July 28, 2013, Sambito was inducted into the inaugural class of the Bethpage High School Athletic Wall of Fame.

+Sambito currently resides in Irvine, California, where he was the pitching coach for Arnold O. Beckman High School from 2021-2023.

+His son, Giovanni, played baseball at the United States Air Force Academy.

+As of 2026, Sambito is the only Adelphi alumnus to have played in the majors.